 - MBA Scholarships

 CSU, Chico Scholarships

 The scholarship application for CSU, Chico opens in October for the following academic year.
 Scholarship recipients are selected in the spring.
-In order to be considered for 2014-2015 scholarship opportunities the application and letter of recommendation must be submitted by December 15, 2012 midnight Pacific Standard Time.
+In order to be considered for 2014-2015 scholarship opportunities the application and letter of recommendation must be submitted by December 15, 2013 midnight Pacific Standard Time.
 Click here for additional information.

 CSU, Chico President's Scholarships

 A President's Scholars Program was launched in September 1995 as a commitment to academic excellence by the University.
 Qualified high school seniors who have applied for admission no later than November 30, 2013 may be considered for these prestigious scholarships.
 For the 2014-2015 academic year, ten $12,000 President's scholarships will be awarded.
 Click here for additional information on how to apply.

 CSU, Chico is a member of the California Collegiate Athletic Association (CCAA), NCAA Division II athletic conference, and offers athletic grants-in-aid to selected athletic recruits.
 The grants-in-aid are subject to the financial limitations and rules imposed by the National Collegiate Athletic Association (NCAA) and the CCAA.
 Financial aid, scholarships, specific outside resources and employment are considered in determining compliance with these limitations.
 For more information, contact Intercollegiate Athletics at 530-898-6470 or click here for their Web site.